 We’re a software company of 13 remote staff building a single product (we’re like a Mailchimp, but working in WordPress).

-Our team is mostly composed of engineers, but includes other roles such as support, quality assurance and product management.
+Our team is mostly composed of engineers, but includes other roles such as support, marketing, quality assurance, and product management.

 The team rarely depends on a single person for decision making.
 This horizontal hierarchy allows everyone to participate in or at least question decisions.